Achieving CIS Security Controls 1 & 2 in Asset Management

 What is CIS in Asset Management?

 CIS is the acronym for the Center for Internet Security, an independent organization that focuses on creating standards for security among connected devices.
-They've established a set of best practices for organizations to help simplify the process of securing IT devices and infrastructure.
+They've established best practices for organizations to help simplify managing IT assets and infrastructure.

-Evaluation of the controls can be done by looking at risk assessment, cost analysis, and level of effort analysis.
+You may evaluate the controls by looking at risk assessment, cost analysis, and level of effort analysis.

-There are 18 total CIS controls, and they fall into three core implementation groups.
-We'll briefly address the three implementation groups, but in this article we'll only be exploring the first two CIS controls— Inventory and Control of Enterprise Assets and Inventory and Control of Software Assets.
+There are 18 total CIS controls, which fall into three core implementation groups.
+We'll briefly address the three implementation groups.
+Still, in this article, we'll only explore the first two CIS controls— Inventory and Control of Enterprise Assets and Inventory and Control of Software Assets.

 CIS Implementation Groups